oktadev/okta-hosted-sign-in-widget/README.md

 # How to level up your Okta Hosted Sign-In Widget default customization

-This repo contains the completed HTML and CSS code laid out in the tutorial [From Meh to Wow: Customize Your Okta Sign-In Experience](https://developer.okta.com/blog/).
+This repo contains the completed HTML and CSS code in the tutorial [From Meh to Wow: Customize Your Okta Sign-In Experience](https://developer.okta.com/blog/).

 **Prerequisites**
 This guide assumes you already have: